-Hailed by Fanfare Magazine as an “artist of growing reputation for her artistry and intelligence…with a voice of goddess-like splendor,” Lindsay Kesselman is a soprano who passionately advocates for contemporary music, actively commissioning and collaborating with a diverse array of composers to create unique, groundbreaking, and dramatically-inspired works for the voice.
+Hailed by Fanfare Magazine as an “artist of growing reputation for her artistry and intelligence…with a voice of goddess-like splendor” Lindsay Kesselman is a two time GRAMMY-nominated soprano who passionately advocates for contemporary music.

-Kesselman holds degrees in voice performance from Rice University and Michigan State University.
-She is represented by Trudy Chan at Black Tea Music (www.blackteamusic.com) She currently lives in Winston Salem, NC with her husband, conductor Christopher James Lees, and son Rowan.
+Kesselman holds degrees in voice performance and music education from Rice University and Michigan State University.
+She is represented by Trudy Chan at Black Tea Music and lives in Charlotte, NC with her son Rowan.
+More information can be found at: www.lindsaykesselman.com